 This makes it ideal for long walks, bicycle rides on the beach, and you can even have a picnic.

 Travel Time: 2h35 from Cape Town along the N2 and R316.

-Sometimes we forget that some of the most picturesque beaches are right under noses that’s untamed, unspoiled and unbelievably beautiful.
+Sometimes we forget that some of the most picturesque beaches are right under noses that are untamed, unspoiled and unbelievably beautiful.